EpiAware/PrimaryCensored.jl/docs/src/developer/checklist.md

 # Checklists

-The purpose of this page is to collate a series of checklists for commonly performed changes to the source code of EpiAware.
+The purpose of this page is to collate a series of checklists for commonly performed changes to the source code of PrimaryCensored.jl.
 It has been adapted from `Documenter.jl`.

 In each case, copy the checklist into the description of the pull request.